Mohamed-js/RUBY-CAPSTONE/README.md

 - Open your terminal or cmdr on windows.
 - Clone the repository by: `git clone https://github.com/Mohamed-js/RUBY-CAPSTONE.git`
 - `cd` to the directory of the project
-- Run this command `bin/scraper.rb`
+- Run this command `ruby bin/scraper.rb`
 - Enter the link of the E-commerce site.
-- Enter the element selectors of "name", "product page anchor tag", "img element of the product", "price element (p, a, div, etc...)"
+- Follow instructions inside the program.

 ### Run tests